The Best Errors & Omissions Insurance Companies for 2026

 Despite every business’s best efforts, mistakes are inevitable.
-These mistakes can often lead to difficult situations with clients or customers who have experienced some sort of harm and may want to bring suit against you and your business.
-Fortunately, errors and omissions (E&O) insurance helps businesses that provide services to others with a safety net to cover costs associated with lawsuits as a result of the business’s mistakes when completing work.
+These mistakes can often lead to difficult situations with clients or customers who have experienced financial losses and may want to bring suit against you and your business.
+Fortunately, errors and omissions (E&O) insurance—also known as professional liability insurance—helps service-based businesses by providing a safety net to cover legal defense costs and settlements resulting from professional negligence or errors in the delivery of services.

 This guide will outline the key information that business owners need to know when evaluating errors and omissions policies, including how policies work, what policies do and don’t cover, how much E&O insurance costs, and some of the factors to keep in mind when shopping for policies.
-We will also highlight some of the top E&O insurance providers on the market, including these three:
+We will also highlight some of the top E&O insurance providers on the market and the specific features that set them apart.

 Hiscox